Krage56/student-automata/README.md

 Other details will be provided with the upgrades of the notebook.

-The code is a part of courcework on the magister program 'System programming' in the HSE University, Faculty of Computer Science.
+The code is a part of coursework on the magister program 'System programming' in the HSE University, Faculty of Computer Science.